postsharp/postsharp-emails/metalama-email-course/070-custom-logging-aspect.md

 # Logging Methods, Including Parameter Values

 In a previous article, we demonstrated a simple example of `OverrideMethodAspect` that performed authorization.
-This example made minimal use of the `meta` model: it only called `meta.Proceed()` to proceed with the method execution, and used `meta.Target.Method.ToString()` to print the name of the method.
+This example made minimal use of the `meta` model: it only invoked `meta.Proceed()` to continue with the method execution, and utilized `meta.Target.Method.ToString()` to print the method name.

-Today, we're going to delve deeper into logging and explain that your meta-code can be much richer.
+Today, we will delve deeper into logging and explain that your meta-code can be much richer.

-In this example, we'll log not just the method name being called, but also any parameters (along with their types) that are being passed into it, and any return value, if relevant.
+In this example, we will log not just the name of the method being called, but also any parameters (along with their types) that are being passed into it, and any return value, if applicable.

-For now, we'll output the messages to the console as _interpolated strings_.
-To facilitate their creation, let's create a helper method that creates an interpolated string that contains the overridden method (exposed as `meta.Target.Method`) and its parameters (exposed as `meta.Target.Method.Parameters`).
+For now, we will output the messages to the console as _interpolated strings_.
+To facilitate their creation, we will create a helper method that generates an interpolated string containing the overridden method (exposed as `meta.Target.Method`) and its parameters (exposed as `meta.Target.Method.Parameters`).

 ```c#
 using Metalama.Framework.Code;